vegaprotocol/documentation/docs/concepts/trading-on-vega/positions-margin.md

 As markets and collateral are not managed through human intervention, markets must have certain automated processes that allow for well-functioning markets and assurance that the collateral required to manage positions is available when it's needed.

 There are a few mechanisms that work differently to how they would on a centralised exchange, in order to keep the markets solvent.
 They include:
-- [**Mark to market**](#mark-to-market): Mark to market on Vega happens much more frequently than on a centralised exchange.
-Every time the market price moves, the mark to market price is recalculated
+- [**Mark to market**](#mark-to-market): Mark to market on Vega happens much more frequently than on an exchange where counter parties are not pseudonymous.
+Every time the market price moves, the mark to market price could be recalculated
 - [**Margin**](#margin): Vega has implemented automated [cross-margining](#cross-margining).
 Margin is calculated automatically depending on the number of positions, the size, and the market movements so that there's enough collateral available to sustain a position and not put other market participants, or the market itself, under strain

 ## Mark to market